 Ingredients for Gluten Free Sourdough Discard Crackers:

-- Gluten free sourdough discard, preferably from a superfine brown rice flour, sorghum flour, or millet flour starter
+- Gluten free sourdough discard, preferably from a brown rice, sorghum, or millet flour starter

 - High quality gluten free all purpose flour blend containing xanthan gum.
 I used Bob's Red Mill GF 1:1 (the blue bag).
-You can also experiment around with using almond flour and corn flour for this recipe.
-Depending on the flours you use, the crackers may become stale faster.
+You can also experiment with using almond flour and corn flour for this recipe.
+Keep in mind that depending on the flours you use, the crackers may become stale faster.

 - Unsalted butter.
 If using salted, omit the additional salt in the recipe but still sprinkle coarse salt on top of the crackers.

-- Dried herbs of choice, one or two herbs is ideal.
+- One to two dried herbs of choice.
 I used dried rosemary in the pictured crackers.

-- Mix-in's of choice, one mix-in is ideal.
+- Mix-in's of choice.
 This could be anything like craisins, finely chopped sun dried tomatoes, or varying cheeses.
 I used Parmesan cheese in the pictured crackers.

 - Salt

-- Olive oil for brushing overtop the crackers + (optional) coarse salt
+- Olive oil for brushing over the crackers +(optional) coarse salt

 Gluten Free Sourdough Discard Crackers Flavor Combinations